NAAJ Contests

 NAAJ prides itself on being self-sufficient, accepting no help from outside businesses or individuals at its meetings.
 The organization holds its annual meeting in Washington D.C. in April where winners of its writing contest are announced.

-The Writing Contest will open on January 29, 2024, and submissions will be due on February 29, 2024.
+The Writing Contest is open as of January 12, 2026, and submissions will be due on February 16, 2026.

 As in years past, enter online by logging in to www.betterbnc.com.

-**** IMPORTANT: Most members entering as individuals should select the “Open Call Login link in the top menu, as an “Open Call Contestant.
+**** IMPORTANT: Most members entering as individuals should select the “Open Call Login” link in the top menu, as an “Open Call Contestant.”

 There is a “Forgot Password?” link if you need it, or create an “Open Call” account if you are new.